ctesta01/QualtricsTools/README.md

 ![A slideshow of the QualtricsTools web app](https://github.com/ctesta01/QualtricsTools/blob/master/pics/animation.gif?raw=true)

-I have written this package for the Office of Institutional Research and Evaluation at Tufts University.
-However, anyone is welcome to use it.
+This package was developed for Tufts University's Office of Institutional Research and Evaluation.
+Anyone is welcome to use it.

 ## Installation
 Before installing, you must install [R or Rstudio](https://www.rstudio.com/),